Tony Buzan biography and books

-He is best known for his Mind Mapping technique that helps you improve the way that your structure and memorize information.
-He is also the developer of the famous Speed reading technique, which is a method to improve your reading speed.
+Tony Buzan (1942-2019), a Memory Techniques guru, was a British psychologist and author of several books on the subject of memorizing and effectiveness.
+Tony Buzan was best known for his Mind Mapping technique that helps you improve the way that your structure and memorize information.
+He was also the developer of the famous Speed Reading technique, which is a method to improve your reading speed.
+Enjoy reading his biography!

-Furthermore, Tony Buzan is an authority on the principles of learning, productivity and efficiency.
+Furthermore, Tony was an authority on the principles of learning, productivity and efficiency.
 He has provided consulting services to large international organizations such as Microsoft, IBM, Walt Disney, Encyclopaedia Britannica, Barclays International, McLaren Technology, British Telecom, the Royal Mail, Goldman Sachs, Oracle, STABILO, BBC, BP, Liechtenstein Global Trust, etcetera.

 - “Learning how to learn is life’s most important skill.”